tastyigniter/docs/extend/forms.md

 ],
 ```

-The following options are available for the `connector` field type:
+The following options are available for the `connector` form widget type:

 - `form`: The form definition for creating and managing related records.
 Either a reference to the [form definition file](../extend/forms#form-definition-file) or an array of fields.
 - `formName`: The form name to use for the record editor popup.
 Default is `Record`.